- 🥇

 In practice:

-That is especially relevant for Coinrithm because users exploring crypto-event theses often care more about breadth and narrative tracking than just beginner simplicity.
+That matters for CoinRithm because users exploring crypto-event theses often care more about breadth and narrative tracking than beginner simplicity alone.

 “Better for beginners” does not mean “better platform overall.”

-It just means the setup and trust model are easier for a new retail user to understand.
+It simply means the setup and trust model are easier for a new retail user to understand.

 | Use Case | Better Choice | Why |